silentspring30/dao-ai-framework/boost_proposal.md

 We would like to invite, any community members who are interested in contributing to join our Design Thinking sessions and/reach out to us on discord.

 Current tasks in the pipeline include:
-    Advice on boost functionality spec
+       Advice on boost - minion functionality spec JavaScript SDK guidance
        Solidity contributions guidance, code review, or audits of the boost codebase